Kent Ekeroth: Political career

 Ekeroth joined the Sweden Democrats in 2006.
-Since 2007, he was the party's secretary for international affairs.
-He participated in an international counter-jihad conference, and was "deeply involved" in the counter-jihad movement.
-He has been the member of the Riksdag since 4 October 2010 after being elected in the general election the same year.
+He stood for the party during the 2009 European Parliament election in Sweden and received the most personal votes out of all the candidates on the SD's list but was not elected.
+From 2007 to 2017, he was the party's secretary for international affairs.
+He participated in an international counter-jihad conference in 2009, and was "deeply involved" in the counter-jihad movement along with his twin brother, Ted Ekeroth, a local politician for the Sweden Democrats in the Lund Municipality.
+The two brothers were instrumental in introducing the party to the international counter-jihad movement, after Ted participated in the two inaugural official counter-jihad conferences in 2007, in Copenhagen and in Brussels.
+In 2011, Ekeroth and the Sweden Democrats said he was no longer involved with the counter-jihad movement.

+Member of Parliament

+Ekeroth was a member of the Riksdag from 4 October 2010 after being elected in the general election the same year.
 Ekeroth represented the Stockholm County constituency.
 In parliament, he has been a member of the Committee on Justice and a deputy member of Committee on European Union Affairs.
 Ekeroth was a board member of the pan-European eurosceptic European Alliance for Freedom.

-In October 2006, Ekeroth was fired from his internship at the Swedish embassy in Tel Aviv, Israel, after the embassy had found out about his involvement with the Sweden Democrats.
-The embassy's actions were later criticised by the Swedish Chancellor of Justice, Göran Lambertz, who ruled that the firing was illegal and a breach of the Swedish constitutional laws.
-The Swedish Ministry for Foreign Affairs, who are responsible for all Swedish embassies abroad, also had to pay damages to Ekeroth.

 In February 2018, the head of the Sweden Democrats election committee, Michael Rosenberg, confirmed that Ekeroth would not be on the party's proposed list of candidates for the parliament in the next elections.
+In a statement, the party leadership said "we believe that in his choice of lifestyle, conduct and judgment he fails to live up to the high standards that the party places on representatives in criminal policy issues" and that "Kent Ekeroth's trust in large parts of the public has been damaged by a number of different incidents over the years."
 In the same month, Ekeroth delivered a speech, partly in Hungarian, which was highly critical of Sweden, in the Swedish Parliament.
-Ekeroth has also hinted at plans of moving to Hungary, following in the footsteps of brother and former politician Ted Ekeroth.
+Ekeroth also hinted at plans of moving to Hungary, following in the footsteps of brother and former politician Ted Ekeroth.